Photography: Tips for Better Pet and Kid Photos

 Fixing Parallax Issues

 And by the way--if you want that full-length shot, stop backing up until your subject fits head-to-toe in the view screen!
-Today's digital cameras follow the 35mm format, with rectangular-shaped images, not square like some of the old cameras.
+Today's digital cameras follow the 35mm format, with rectangular-shaped images, wider than tall, and not square like many of the old cameras.
 If you back up until your subject fits the horizontal format, you'll be too far away, and end up with a "who or what is that?" shot.

 Turn the camera instead 1/4 turn (90°) either to the right or left, whichever is more comfortable for you, thereby using a vertical format.
 The photo is easily righted in any basic photo-editing program, including the free ones offered online.